madetech/learn/core-skills/frontend-web-development/rhino-assessee.md

 ## Semantic HTML

-We have [prepared a HTML page][rhino-semantic-html-page], and you will need to change the HTML for more semantic version.
+First, open [this link][rhino-semantic-html-page].
+It's HTML and a preview of what it would look like in a browser.

-Replace the existing tags with 5 more semantic ones.
+You'll need to **change five of the HTML tags** so they're more semantic.
+This might change the page's look slightly.

-For each change, explain what meaning you thought the original HTML was to convey, and why you chose the semantic tag.
+You'll also need to **explain**, for each new tag, why you chose it.

 [rhino-semantic-html-page]: https://codepen.io/kjdchapman/pen/zXzQYw